shaybrow/reading-notes/markdown.md

 ## The Basics

 Markdown is a very simple language designed to allow text to be presented in a readable and viewer-friendly format.
+It is commonly used for documentation in coding projects.
 We will be using this language to record notes and present ideas.

 ### How do I...?